bdyontar/NoSeMaze/README.md

 For more information about the hardware:

 - [Hardware Reference](/Documentation/hardwareReference.md) - Reference to hardware specification
-- [Setup Guide](/Documentation/setupGuide.md) - Help by setting up system and some troubleshooting
+- [Setup Guide](/Documentation/setupGuide.md) - Overview of the setup and guide to setting up system and information to some troubleshooting

 ### Software